patilankita79/Angular4-PhotoGallery/README.md

 # Angular4-PhotoGallery Application
-A simple gallery application developed using Angular4.<br>
+A simple gallery application developed using Angular4 and a custom Pipe is used to build a filterable photo gallery. <br>
 We will have different set of categories and depending on the selection photo gallery will be filtered.<br>
 If we click on the image, we can view enlarged image with its caption.<br>
 Each image will have a metadata associated with it. <br><br>